 I have always been an Introvert but I never really considered this to be a positive trait: in fact, it even caused me a bit of envy/resentment towards people who were more extrovert than me (and their apparently effortless success in the social aspects of life).

 The book clarified for me an important point, though: Solitude is something that we actively seek, while Loneliness is something that we try to escape.
 Apart from that, they are exactly the same thing: being alone (which in turn is something that happens quite often - in fact, humans are "alone" most of the time).

-This also vindicates the points in the previous chapter: internet and other elements of the modern society give most of us more ways to enter the state of Solitude (when we are so inclined) while not really cutting down on our chances to interact with others.
+This also vindicates the points in the previous chapter: the internet and other elements of modern society give most of us more ways to enter the state of Solitude (when we are so inclined) while not cutting down on our chances to interact with others.
 So maybe the apparent increase in individualism and isolement that media constantly decry is just a consequence of Solitude becoming more "affordable".
-I would hazard that this may make feel us more lonely, too because when we seek company it is more probable that the people we are trying to reach have opted for Solitude just when we needed them more (this is my own hypothesis, though, and not something the author mentions, unless I am mistaken).
+I would hazard that this may make feel us more lonely, too because when we seek company it is more probable that the people we are trying to reach have opted for Solitude just when we needed them more (this is my hypothesis, though, and not something the author mentions, unless I am mistaken).

 8 - Loneliness and Responsibility